mcdotcom/mcdotcom/index.md

 _hide_title: true
 ---

-## Marie Cusick

-# I’m an award-winning journalist with a background in television, radio, and digital reporting.

 As the Harrisburg reporter for StateImpact Pennsylvania, I cover state and national policy around energy and environmental issues.